San (singer): 2018–present: Debut and activities with Ateez

-While San debuted with Ateez on October 24, 2018, as the group's lead vocalist and lead dancer, he is now known as and referred to as one of the main dancers of the group.
+While San debuted with Ateez on October 24, 2018 as the group's lead vocalist, he is now also known as and referred to as one of the main dancers of the group.

 San has contributed to Ateez's discography and choreography.
 In 2023, he co-wrote the song "It's You" with bandmates Wooyoung and Yeosang which appeared on the album The World EP.Fin: Will.
-In 2024, San was credited with contributing to the choreography for the title track "Work".
 In July 2025, his first solo song, "Creep", which he co-wrote, was released as part of the album Golden Hour: Part.3 'In Your Fantasy Edition.

+During promotions for "Bad", San's performances attracted widespread attention online.
+His ending choreography and stage presence went viral across multiple social media platforms, including Instagram Reels and YouTube Shorts, receiving coverage from Korean media.

 2021–present: Actor debut and solo projects

 In 2021, San made his acting debut in the web series "Imitation" with bandmates Seonghwa, Yunho, and Jongho; this marked his first acting role.
 In August 2021, San collaborated with Pentatonix on a remix of their song “A Little Space,” alongside fellow Ateez members Yunho and Jongho.
 The project combined elements of K-pop and Western a cappella music.

 Between 2023 and 2024, San released song covers and a performance video.
 San's song "Snowflake" is an original track that highlights his vocal abilities.
 He has performed covers of "Breathe" originally by Lee Hi and "Dear Name" originally by IU, which he performed as a duet with bandmate Jongho.
-His solo dance performance, "Warriors", which he co-developed and co-choreographed, received praise from OSEN for its "diverse choreography composition" and from Single List for San's "detailed facial expressions that matched the mood of the song".

 In November 2024, San appeared in the music talk show Lee Mujin Service where he delivered live vocal performances.

 In June 2025, San made his first solo appearance on a talk-centered entertainment show on the show Naraesik, hosted by Park Na-Rae.
 Later in the month, San was invited to a Tag Heuer gala event in Seoul.
 In July 2025, San released his first ever official song "Creep" which featured in the album Golden Hour: Part.3 'In Your Fantasy Edition'.
 In October 2025, Dolce & Gabbana officially announced San as their Global Ambassador.
+In November 2025, San released an animated music video for his song "Creep", featuring a combination of live-action shots with digital painting.
+In December 2025, San appeared as a presenter for the 'Best Teamwork Award' along with Forestella's Go Woo-rim at the 2025 KBS Entertainment Awards.

+In February 2026, San appeared on the South Korean variety show Boss in the Mirror as a Special MC.
+In 2026, he also participated in the choreography for Ateez's title tracks "Adrenaline" and "Bad".
+In August 2026, San performed the ceremonial kick-off at the Coupang Play Series match between Manchester City and Atlético Madrid at Seoul World Cup Stadium in Seoul.